-If you’re looking to improve yourself in the upcoming months and learn new things, here are the best books to read this summer.
+If you’re looking to improve yourself in the warm summer months and learn new things, here are the best books to read this summer.

 Every year, there are books released that rock the charts and make people talk.
 On my lifestyle design blog, I mostly feature nonfiction books that help you expand your mind, learn new things, improve your health and build a lifestyle you don’t need a vacation from.

 Own the Day, Own Your Life by Aubrey Marcus

 The founder and CEO of Onnit, the mega lifestyle brand and one of the fastest growing companies in the country, teaches us how one single day of positive choices leads to a lifetime of concrete strategies for better living, optimal performance, and a stronger mind, body, and spirit.

 From workouts and diet to inbox triage, mindfulness, shower temperature, and sex, this ground-breaking manual provides simple strategies for each element of your day.